Isiala Mbano

 Isiala Mbano is a Local Government Area in Imo State, Nigeria.
 Its headquarters is in the town of Umuelemai.
 It has an area of 166 square km and a population of 198,736 at the 2006 census.
 The postal code of the area is 471.
+Isiala Mbano presently has 39 autonomous communities spread across 12 Political Wards with 196 polling stations.
+Isiala Mbano has the longest ruling Monarch in Okigwe Senatorial District in the person of His Royal Majest, Eze Kingsley Leweanya Duru, Ezejiofo Achara III of Osuachara Ancient Kingdom and Ezejiudo I of Umuduru Autonomous community.